Fireside Chats with…

-Fortnightly Q&A virtual events sessions with WA Health Leaders
+Virtual Q&A virtual sessions with WA Health Leaders

 The first Fireside Chat was with the Director General of WA Health, Dr David Russell-Weisz, which was held on Thursday 14th May.
-A summary of the event and links to recordings will be posted as soon as possible.
+Click on the image to watch the video (55 minutes – with closed captioning)Click here for the video replay of the event (55 minutes)

 CONSUMER INFORMATION AND COVID-19

 During this unprecedented time, it’s important to get your Coronavirus (COVID-19) information from reliable sources.
 These are the places we’re looking at regularly for our updates:COVID-19 Information Sources

 If you would like to be a part of a statewide network of consumers and carers who are interested in being involved on COVID-19 responses, please register your details via the link below.
 We are still planning how we will organise this, but we can start collecting the names of those people who are interested.
 We imagine that this group will be a ready source of consumers and carers to call upon should COVID-19-related opportunities arise at short notice.Register to join the COVID-19 Community of Interest

 - Health Issues Centre convened an online event entitled Who Makes The Call? which focused on ethical decision making when care may need to be rationed.
 You can read the report here or watch a video of the event here.
 (Note it is one hour 40 minutes.)

 - The health consumer peak organisations across Australia worked with Health Issues Centre to bring together a second forum entitled Will Technology Save Us? focusing on both the COVIDSafe App and Telehealth.
 You can see the video of the event here.
 (Note it is one hour 11 minutes.)

 - Will the Road to Recovery be paved with casualties?
 This event was held on 16th June 2020 and the Event Summary report is available here, and the video is available here.
 A full report is available here.